4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Quick Notes 1.md

 		- **Path**: Identifies the specific resource within the scheme's context.
 - ### **URI vs. URL**:
 	- While URIs are a broader concept that includes both URLs and URNs, URLs are a specific type of URI that provides both identification and location information.
  -->
+- ## DNS
+	- Mapping a memorable name to a routable IP Address
+		- `Fill in`

-### Iterated VS Recursive DNS queries
+	- ### Iterated VS Recursive DNS queries
 		- Iterated
 			- Exhaustively Iterates through all the DNS servers horizontally and then goes down a level
 		- Recursive
 			- Server that is queried then takes the responsibility to get a response for the query back to the sender
-### Aliasing & Load Balancing
+	- ### Aliasing & Load Balancing

-### DNS Caching
+	- ### DNS Caching
-`Add notes on Cache poisoning Version 2`
+		- `Add notes on Cache poisoning Version 2`

-### DNS Security Issues
+	- ### DNS Security Issues
 		- DOS/DDOS
 		- Hijacking DNS
 			- Threat Model and Attacker Goals
 			- Doesnt work now due to Bailiwick Checking, contextual updates only
 		- Kaminisky Exploit
 			- PreReq is that local nameserver must not have the original website cached

 ---
 # Lecture 3: TCP Attacks